 Community Voices members hosted a discussion on Rural Poverty with MPP Ted McMeekin, Parliamentary Assistant to the Premier, to share their stories and contribute to the Rural Poverty Report being prepared by his office.

 Community Voices led consultation discussions with the Ministry of Government and Consumer Services on the regulation of alternative financial services such as payday loans.
-And have participated most recently in the Fall Food Gathering (food security), Community Volunteer Income Tax Celebration (income security).
+And have participated in Food Security Conversations, Fall Food Gatherings (food security) and Community Volunteer Income Tax Network Meetings (income security).